jenkinsci/role-strategy-plugin/docs/DEVELOPER.md

 2. Deleting a role by pressing on the red x deletes the role
 3. Hovering over the checkboxes properly highlights the row and column and shows a tooltip
 4. Entering html as user is printed as plain text in the field and in the tooltips.
+5. Check that pagination works especially in combination with the filters.

+Creating some hundred item roles and assignments
+Use the file [roles.groovy](roles.groovy) to generate 400 item roles and assign each role a user and a group

 ### Code details